team914/autolib/README.md

 **Summary**

-AutoLib is a Pros C++ Library based off of OkapiLib for Advanced Vex Autonomous Programming.
+AutoLib is a Pros C++ Library for Advanced Vex Autonomous Programming

 *Note: AutoLib v1.0.0 is coming out soon!
 And we would love your contributions!
 Click to [contact us](https://github.com/team914/autolib#contact).*

 ## Why AutoLib?